cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 We could take advantage of the schema definition and generate the source plugin from that, but we decided to do that one step further in the pipeline: from the Go Code.

-Go is incredibly suited for code analysis so we created a [code generation library](https://github.com/cloudquery/plugin-sdk/tree/main/codegen) that generates CloudQuery schema from Go structs using reflection.
-This helps achieve number of things:
+Go is incredibly suited for Code Analysis so we created a [code generation library](https://github.com/cloudquery/plugin-sdk/tree/main/codegen) that generates CloudQuery schema from Go structs.
+This helps achieve a number of things:

 1. Keep CloudQuery schema up-to-date with APIs automatically
 2. Enable developers to use the Go Client which is built for developers and include important capabilities when talking to the service API.